Znesinnia Regional Landscape Park: Natural points of interest

 A part of the park's forest carries the name “Kaiserwald”.
 It was established during rule of the Austro-Hungarian Empire and dedicated the Austrian emperor who was visiting the place.
 Park visitors can cross it on the so-called Kaiser-Pass.
 It is widely vegetated by pine and spruce as well as birch and red oak.
 In spring the colourful blossoms on pear, cherry and apple trees can be observed here.
+In the early 20th century the area served as a sports ground of the Ukrainian Sokil society.

 Historical points of interest

 Park Znesinnya contains a huge variety of traces of the past, such as relics of old settlements, churches, monasteries, sacral objects and an old cemetery.
 Furthermore, one can find examples of industrial construction from the beginning of the 20th century, former sandpits, stone quarries as well as traditional cottages.

 Important archaeological sites inside Park Znesinnya are: